Reflective Unit Test Generation for Precise Type Error Detection with Large Language Models: Evaluation Design

 For each bug, we extracted the method responsible for triggering the type error, referred to as the buggy focal method.
 These methods form the basis for evaluating each technique’s effectiveness in detecting Python type errors.
 We also extracted the corresponding fixed versions, referred to as non-buggy focal methods, to assess whether a unit test generation technique can avoid producing false positives on correct code.
 In total, we obtained 138 methods, including 69 buggy ones and 69 non-buggy ones.

 To answer RQ3, we applied \tech{} to the latest versions of six popular open-source Python projects to evaluate its effectiveness in detecting previously unknown type errors.
 Project selection was guided by three criteria: (1) We excluded repositories that primarily serve as educational resources, tutorials, or textbook materials, as they do not reflect production-level complexity.
 (2) We included only actively maintained projects with an average commit interval of less than one week.
 (3) We selected projects with comprehensive documentation and clear setup instructions to ensure compatibility with our experimental environment.
 We examined top-ranked Python repositories on GitHub (sorted by star count) and retained 50 projects that satisfied all three criteria.
-Then, considering evaluation costs, we randomly sampled six for this experiment to avoid subjective bias.
-They are kivy~\cite{kivy}, langchain~\cite{langchain}, luigi~\cite{luigi}, pwntools~\cite{pwntools}, scipy~\cite{scipy}, and scrapy~\cite{scrapy}.
+Then, considering evaluation costs, we sampled six for this experiment to avoid subjective bias.
+They are kivy~\cite{kivy}, langchain~\cite{langchain}, luigi~\cite{luigi}, pwntools~\cite{pwntools}, scipy~\cite{scipy}, and scrapy~\cite{scrapy}. \ins{ Note that we did not simply select the top-starred projects, as these are often dominated by AI libraries with highly similar code patterns and error types.
+Instead, our sampling strategy prioritized domain diversity and evaluation reliability. }